-The student submits 1) an audio or videotaped psychotherapy session with a client with which s/he has received on-site supervision in accordance with the procedures of the practicum site.
-The taped session presented should represent a session that has not received supervision, and represents the middle or end phase of therapy with a client, rather than the initial phase.
-In addition to the tape, the student submits 2) a typed transcript of 10 minutes of the therapy session, which will be played after the oral presentation; and 3) a written case report detailing her/his assessment of the client, the diagnostic hypothesis and treatment plan, a review of the course of therapy with the client listing specific interventions, and a critical self evaluation of his/her treatment of the client including any transference/countertransference issues.
-Each student schedules a 20 minute oral presentation in Practicum Seminar during their final term in Practicum.
-The written report must be received by the Practicum Seminar Faculty 2 weeks before the date of the oral presentation.
-Each student will present their case from peers and Seminar Faculty.
-This Presentation and Question and Answer period will run approximately 1 hour.
+The student submits 1) an audio or videotaped psychotherapy session with a client for whom s/he has received on-going supervision in accordance with the procedures of the practicum site.
+The taped session presented should represent a session that has not received direct supervision, and represents the middle or end phase of therapy with a client, rather than the initial phase.
+In addition to the tape, the student submits 2) a typed transcript of 10 minutes of the therapy session, which will be played at the beginning of the evaluation; and 3) a written case report detailing her/his assessment of the client, the diagnostic hypothesis and treatment plan, a review of the course of therapy with the client listing specific interventions, and a critical self evaluation of his/her treatment of the client including any transference/countertransference issues.
+Each student schedules a 1 hour faculty evaluation at times to be announced during their final term in Practicum.
+The written report and transcript must be received by the Faculty evaluators two (2) weeks before the date of the Exam.
+Each student will present a 5 minute update of their case to two (2) faculty evaluators, will review 10 minutes of their taped session with evaluators, and will answer questions about the case and their presentation from the evaluators.